Bradford, West Yorkshire

 In 1913, after a decade since the scheme was first considered, the Bradford Guardians erected a further workhouse at Daisy Hill, not far from the Union's homes for the aged (see map above).
-It was designed by Fred Holland and intended for use as a 'test' workhouse for the union's able-bodied paupers, while the Little Horton site was to be reserved for the sick and infirm.
+It was designed by Fred Holland and originally used as a 'test' workhouse for the union's able-bodied paupers, while the Little Horton site was reserved for the sick and infirm.

 By 1917, Daisy Hill was being used to accommodate 'feeble-minded' male paupers.

 The buildings, much enlarged, now house Lynfield Mount Hospital which provides psychiatric care.

 By the early 1900s, the Bradford Union was operating a number of children's homes.
 The terminology used to describe the homes sources such as local directories is rather variable.
 There were "children's homes" at 40 Woodroyd Road and 7 West View, "cottage homes" at 151 Kensington Street, 86 Lister Avenue, 385 Killinghall Road, and 6 Lapage Street, and a "cottage home for boys" at 22 Ellercroft Terrace.
 In fact, all these establishments appear to be what are usually described as scattered homes.

 In 1902-3, the Bradford Guardians erected a sanatorium near Eastby in north Yorkshire for the treatment of phthisis, or tuberculosis of the lungs.
 Eastby was possibly the first such establishment to be set up by a Poor Law Union.
 The Eastby site operated as branch of the Little Horton workhouse, with all patients having to be examined there first.
 The sanatorium's washing was also done at the workhouse laundry.